Lun-Liu/schotspot-aarch64/README.md

 There are several JVM flags we may use:
 * -XX:-TieredCompilation: turn off c1 compiler (only the c2 compiler is modified now).
-* -XX:+SC: enable VBD semantics
+* -XX:+VBD: enable VBD semantics
 * -XX:-OptimizeStringConcat: disables String intrinsics optimizations
 * -XX:+AggresiveMemBar: allows more optimizations for non-escaping objects
-* -XX:+SCDynamic: enable speculative compilation
+* -XX:+VBDDynamic: enable speculative compilation
 * -XX:+VBDOpt: enable VBD-Opt fence insertion optimization
 * -XX:+DynamicCheckOnly: Check-Only version for S-VBD

 Note that VBDA-HotSpot follows the design of previous work on x86 (https://github.com/SC-HotSpot/VBD-HotSpot) and thus inherits usage of flags: -XX:-TieredCompilation, -XX:-OptimizeStringConcat, and -XX:+AggresiveMemBar.
-Also note that when -XX:+SC is not on, VBDA-HotSpot should be the same as the baseline JVM.
+Also note that when -XX:+VBD is not on, VBDA-HotSpot should be the same as the baseline JVM.

 We can use different flags to run Java programs with different VMs.
 Below are some examples.